flash62au/WiTcontroller/README.md

     * *WiFi.h*  - https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi
     * *ESPmDNS.h* - https://github.com/espressif/arduino-esp32/blob/master/libraries/ESPmDNS
 6. Copy '**config_network_example.h**' to a new file to '**config_network.h**'.
-    * Then edit it to include the network ssids you want to use.
+    * Then edit it to include the network SSIDs you want to use.
 (Not essential, but entering passwords via the encoder is tedious.)
 7. Copy '**config_buttons_example.h**' to a new file '**config_buttons.h**'.
     * Optionally, edit this to change the mapping of the keypad buttons to specific functions.
     * Optionally, edit this to configure the additional buttons (if you have included them) to specific functions.